 Call for abstracts: Dialogue with and among the Existing, Transforming and Emerging Communities, for a special issue of The Journal of Dialogue Studies.
-Deadline: May 2, 2021.
+Deadline: Extended to May 16, 2021.

 The Journal of Dialogue Studies invites papers addressing ‘communities’ through the lens of dialogue.